 ACT Assessment is used to measure a student's readiness and academic achievement for college by assessing their English, Mathematics, Reading and Science skills.
-The ACT has a Science section, the SAT doesn't.

 SAT Subject Tests measure students' knowledge and skills in a particular subject and their ability to apply that knowledge.
 No student may take more than three tests on any one test date.
-The SAT Subject tests are required or recommended in addition to either the ACT or SAT reasoning by some four-year colleges.
+The SAT Subject tests are required or recommended in addition to either the ACT or SAT reasoning by some four year colleges.
 Students should research the requirement for the college(s) in which they plan on applying to.